Site map

 RKK

 In the summer of 2008, RKK Energia floated a proposal for a 575-ton launch vehicle equipped with three RD-0163 engines on the first stage and one RD-0120 engine on the second stage.
-The rocket would be able to carry 20 tons to the low-Earth orbit, however Roskosmos apparently considered the use of yet-to-be-developed RD-0163 engines too risky and/or costly.
+The rocket would be able to carry 20 tons to low Earth orbit, however Roskosmos apparently considered the use of the yet-to-be-developed RD-0163 engines too risky and/or costly.
 Click to enlarge.
 Copyright © 2009 Anatoly Zak

 Rus